ajakaja/ajakaja.github.io/math.md

 ---
-layout: default
+layout: article
-title: "Math and Physics Articles"
+title: "Math and Physics"
 ---

-## Math and Physics Articles
+## Articles

 I am slowly sifting through and summarizing all of the miscellaneous knowledge that's out there on the subject of "Geometric Algebra".
 GA is a quirky subfield of math that is obviously terrible yet obviously _on to something_, and I haven't quite figured out what it is but I also don't think anybody else has either.
 So far I am avoiding using the GA term directly because I don't want to be associated with it, but long-term the goal is to tackle GA head-on.
 So far I've got: